kodeschreiber/factor/README.md

 ## Installation
 Simply run `make install` to install the binary.
 To set a custom path, do `make PREFIX='<path>' install`

 ---

+## Build Variables
+The following variables are injected to every buildscript's environment:

+PREFIX_CACHE - Path to the `<gitfolder>/.factor/<module>/cache` directory.
+PREFIX_BUILD - Path defined by the `prefix` variable in the factor.conf

+---

+## Configuration
+You may set the following varibles using the `git config` command:

+factor.safevars true|false - This sets the shell quotes used on the environment
+                             variables pulled in when running a build script.
+                             The default is *false*, which uses single quotes.
+                             Setting to *true* will instead use double quotes.
+                             This is important because you may wish to prevent arbitrary execution/interpretation from the
+                             variables set within the factor.conf.
+Using double quotes will allow any values set to be immediately interpreted upon addition to the buildscript
+                             environment.

+---